 - Sought and obtained a member of the graduate faculty who agrees to act as his/her thesis advisor

 - Submitted a completed thesis proposal form to the department in which the degree is to be awarded

 - Form a Thesis Committee, appointed by the department chair, consisting of at least 3 members of the graduate faculty (including the advisor as committee chair).

+Students should obtain a copy of “Specifications for Master’s Thesis” from the office of the department chair which describes via requirements in details.
 All theses in Engineering must be presented at a faculty-graduate seminar.
 It is the student’s responsibility to ensure that this requirement is fulfilled, and that written notice of the presentation is distributed to all interested persons at least one week before the event.